Enforce HTTP RFC compliance

 - In the Profiles page, select a profile and click Edit.

-- In the HTTP Settings section, set the RFC profile in APPFW_RFC_BYPASS mode.
+- In the HTML Settings section, set the RFC profile in APPFW_RFC_BYPASS mode.
 The system displays a warning message, “Appfw Security checks enabled might not be applicable to requests which violates RFC checks when this profile is set.
 Enabling any transformation setting is not recommended as requests might be partially transformed that contains RFC violations”.